Sametcan7/pRojectDesktop/README.md

  <hr>

-**The content of the right button has been changed:**
+**Added Features**
-The right button on the desktop or the folder was changed, two different menus were made.
+- The right button on the desktop or the folder was changed, two different menus were made.
 Prevented right button from sticking out.
+- Added that each folder created will be created with a different name (eg: "New Folder (2)", "New Folder (3)")

 <hr>